-cApStAn has accumulated a wealth of experience in translating surveys.
-In the wake of Professor Janet Harkness’ teachings, our approach is to integrate translation and adaptation into the questionnaire design.
-The Cross-Cultural Survey Guidelines are our lodestar for the translation and adaptation of instruments such as:
+Our approach is to integrate translation and adaptation into questionnaire design.
+The Cross-Cultural Survey Guidelines are our lodestar for the translation and adaptation of instruments such as the ones below.

-These are surveys that measure trust in political institutions or attitudes to inclusiveness, the morale of science teachers or the importance of religion for a given target group.
-Subjective self-reports yield data that can be analyzed objectively.
-Our linguists are specially trained to address concerns that are specific to adaptation of psychological instruments in general and of these questionnaires in particular.
+Surveys may measure trust in political institutions or attitudes to inclusiveness, the morale of science teachers or the importance of religion for a given target group.
+Our linguists address concerns that are specific to adaptation of psychological instruments in general and to these questionnaires in particular.

-These are instruments that require as much ex-ante harmonization as possible.
-Will terms such as ‘employee’, ‘blue-collar worker’, ‘middle management’, ‘social insurance’, ‘self-employed’ or ‘payroll’ be translated so as to be understood the same way by the respondents of different countries?
-This requires upstream work on bilingual glossaries and validation by local experts with a view to building consensus before the actual translation process begins.
+Will terms such as ‘employee’, ‘blue-collar worker’, ‘middle management’, ‘social insurance’, ‘self-employed’ or ‘payroll’ be understood the same way by respondents in different countries?
+This requires upstream work on bilingual glossaries and validation by local experts to build consensus before the translation process begins.

-Whether patients or caretakers are surveyed, the topics are highly sensitive, and different symptoms may be perceived or reported in very different ways across cultures.
+Whether patients or caretakers are surveyed, the topics are highly sensitive.
+Different symptoms may be perceived or reported in very different ways across cultures.
 Here, too, questionnaire translation needs to be embedded in the survey design.